 TIP: Prickly Pear plants are easy to draw.
-Their shape is very much like drawing the outline of a bunny face with ears however it would definately assist your inner artist to have a real prickly pear to sketch (I did) or at least an image of one.
+Their shape is very much like drawing the outline of a bunny face with ears however it would definitely assist your inner artist to have a real prickly pear to sketch (I did) or at least an image of one.

 2. Shade your Prickly Pear in various shades of green, olive- green and yellow.
-Using a slightly wet paintbrush blend your water colours in a subtle way.
+Using a slightly wet paintbrush blend your watercolours in a subtle way.

 TIPS: I used green, brown and yellow tones to colour block my prickly pear cactus; it’s best to use a few tones because plants are never just one solid colour.
-Natural light also effects the way we perceive the colour tones of a plant therefore it’s a good idea to factor that in too.
+Natural light also affects the way we perceive the colour tones of a plant therefore it’s a good idea to factor that in too.
 You will only need a pinch of water to blend your shading!
-Be creative, be brave and remember this is simple crafty fun so there is absolutely no hard and fast rules!
+Be creative, be brave and remember this is simple crafty fun so there are absolutely no hard and fast rules!

 3. Draw on your prickly details.